10 Weeks Pregnant

 Frequently Asked Questions

 Q: NIPT says high risk for T21.
 Now what?
-A: NIPT is screening, not diagnosis. ~5% false positive.
-Confirmatory tests: CVS (10-13 wks) or amniocentesis (15+ wks).
-Genetic counselor walks you through options [1].
+A: NIPT is a screening test, not a diagnosis, with about a 5 percent false positive rate.
+Confirmatory tests include CVS (weeks 10 to 13) or amniocentesis (from week 15).
+A genetic counselor will walk you through your options [1].

 Q: Can I run the half marathon at 10 weeks?
 A: Yes, with clearance.
-ACOG: 150 min moderate exercise/week OK.
-Don’t PR; aim for completion.
-Hydrate aggressively, your area July heat is real [3].
+ACOG supports 150 minutes of moderate exercise per week.
+Don’t aim for a PR — focus on completion, hydrate aggressively, and take the July heat seriously [3].

 Q: When do I get my energy back?
-A: Most feel 50% better by 12-14 weeks. hCG plateaus then drops.
-Significant recovery by 16 weeks typical [2].
+A: Most women feel about 50 percent better by weeks 12 to 14 as hCG plateaus and then drops, with significant recovery by week 16 [2].

 For Dads

-- Be the half marathon crew — Bib pickup, pre-race meal, post-race cool down, snack stash, drive home.
-Treat it like a project.
+- Be the half marathon crew — handle bib pickup, the pre-race meal, post-race cool down, a snack stash, and the drive home.
+Treat it like a project you own.

-- Build the announcement list — if announcing after week 12, draft email/text, schedule timing, who tells whom (parents first, friends, work).
-Have a “if miscarriage happens” backup plan.
+- Build the announcement list — if you’re announcing after week 12, draft the email or text, decide on timing, and sort out who tells whom (parents first, then friends, then work).
+Have a backup plan in case of miscarriage.

-- Read The Expectant Father Ch.
-4 — your changing role, first prenatal appointments, what’s coming.
+- Read The Expectant Father, Chapter 4 — it covers your changing role, the first prenatal appointments, and what’s coming next.

 - Pray for the kidneys and liver — major organs are functional this week, a milestone worth marking.